Cyberstalking Defense Lawyer Chicago

-Charged with Cyberstalking in Chicago?
-Andrew M. Weisberg Can Defend Your Rights
+Charged With Cyberstalking in Chicago?
+Protect Your Rights and Your Future

-Cyberstalking charges in Illinois are taken extremely seriously and can lead to felony convictions, prison sentences, and a permanent criminal record.
-In today’s digital world, many ordinary communications — text messages, emails, social media posts, or online comments — can be misinterpreted and turned into criminal allegations.
-Even disputes between former partners, coworkers, or acquaintances can escalate into cyberstalking charges when repeated electronic contact is involved.
+Cyberstalking charges in Illinois are taken extremely seriously and can result in felony convictions, prison time, restrictive court orders, and a permanent criminal record.
+In today’s digital world, ordinary electronic communication such as text messages, emails, social media posts, online comments, or messaging applications can quickly become the subject of a criminal investigation.

 • Text messages